microsoft/terminal/doc/user-docs/index.md

 Your default json editor will open up the Terminal settings file.
 The file can be found at `$env:LocalAppData\Packages\Microsoft.WindowsTerminal_<randomString>/RoamingState`

-#TODO -- is this path correct for **users** ?

 An introduction to the the various settings can be found [here](UsingJsonSettings.md).

 The list of valid settings can be found in the [Profiles.json Documentation](../cascadia/SettingsSchema.md) doc.

-#TODO Add new page with detailed information on settings.
-E.g Adding new shells, keybindings, background Gif etc.

 ## Tips and Tricks: